biodev/HitWalker2/INSTALL_VM.md

 Set the recommended memory, will set to 12GB (12288 MB) for now

 Create a virtual hard drive now--Fixed size in VDI format, 8GB called HitWalker2_test
+Try: Create HitWalker2_base dynamically allocated 50GB

+Start the machine and click on the little CD icon in the lower right side

-Select the iso image and it will run.
+Select the iso image, restart if necessary.

 Install.
 Making sure to select minimal virtual machine installation press F4 or fn->F4 on Macs